petrjurasek/cv/README.md

 * Introduction Vault and Consul for wider engineering usage

-DevOps engineer | March 2017 → November 2019
+DevOps engineer | March 2017 → October 2019

 * Creation and maintainance of automation tools and processes
 *  Maintainance of  CI/CD, deployment tools and processes